Purplle Beauty

 2021

-The ambition was to create a brand that felt like confetti: playful, joyful, and unapologetically real.
-At the heart of the identity sat the puh — a logo reimagined in indic script — rooting Purplle in its Indian identity while celebrating the diversity of its users.
+The ambition was to create a brand that felt like confetti- playful, joyful, and unapologetically real.
+At the heart of the identity sat the puh, a logo reimagined in indic script to root Purplle in its Indian identity while celebrating the diversity of its users.

-Through bold colour palettes, layered textures, gradients and patterned logo explorations, we built a design language that shimmered with the joy of self-expression and discovery, always portraying real, Indian faces.
+Through bold colour palettes, layered textures, gradients and patterned logo explorations, this identity embodied the joy of self-expression and discovery, always portraying real, Indian faces.

 Navigating this tension became as important as the design work itself.
-Ideas had to be shared in a language that resonated with decision-makers who were older, more traditional, and often stubborn in their approach.
-It meant reframing concepts of joy, play, and accessibility in ways they could connect with — showing how these choices could drive growth, consistency, and trust rather than just aesthetics.
+Ideas had to be shared in a language that resonated with decision-makers who were older, more traditional and often stubborn in their approach.
+It meant reframing concepts of joy, play, and accessibility in ways they could connect with.
+The language had to show how these choices could drive growth, consistency, and trust rather than just aesthetics.

-Eventually, we managed to bring the vision alive.
-Purplle emerged as a brand that was not only visually bold and distinct but also consistent across digital and physical environments.
-It became a destination that felt personal, accessible, and alive with moments of surprise — a true reflection of its promise as Har Indian ka beauty destination or ‘a destination of beauty for every Indian’.
+Eventually, Purplle emerged as a brand that was not only visually bold and distinct but also consistent across digital and physical environments.
+It became a destination that felt personal, accessible, and alive with moments of surprise, a true reflection of its promise as Har Indian ka beauty destination or ‘A destination of beauty for every Indian’.

 projects